nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/LT_SCOPE.md

 The Perry Scope.

 Add the following code to your JavaScript module.
 It's only task is to sell the highly popular Perry Scope.
-Unfortunately, the original developer made a mistake in the scope of her variables.
+Unfortunately, the original developer made a mistake in naming a variable, and another mistake with the scope of her variables.
 See if you can fix it.

 ```js
 const currentInventory = [